zenml-io/zenml-plugins/model_control_plane/README.md

 ## Example Scenario

-To illustrate these concepts, let's consider a `demo` Model will be created implicitly using the Python SDK.
+To illustrate these concepts, let's consider a mock `iris_classifier` Model will be created implicitly using the Python SDK.

 ### Getting Started
 ```bash